art-framework-suite/hep-hpc/README.md

 $ docker run --rm -it --name hdfwork -v $PWD:/hdfwork -w /hdfwork paterno/pyhdf
 ```

 To generate files, then just run `make` from within the container (or, if working with native installs, just in a shell).
+The `makefile` needs to be adjusted to switch between MPI usage and non-MPI usage; look for the invocation of `mpiexec` to see where this is done.
+In addition, it may be necessary to modify the `make_file.py` (possibly in multiple directories).

 ### Active branches